 Colds and Baths

 Alternate hot & cold applications for congestion for 30 or more minutes so hot bath and cold sponging.
 Pain is relieved by hot water.
-In cases of fever or cholera, hot and cold applications to stomach will relieve headache and ice applied to the spine will relieve nervousness and other ailments.
+In cases of fever or cholera, hot and cold applications to the stomach will relieve headache and ice applied to the spine will relieve nervousness and other ailments.
 Warm baths decrease temperature and pulse.

 Oatmeal can prevent disease and is good for the sick.